 What Must Be Proven in a Job-Related Premises Claim

-To pursue a premises-based job accident claim in Georgia, an injured person generally must show:
+To pursue a premises-based job accident claim in Georgia, an injured person generally must establish:

 - A hazardous condition existed

-- The defendant knew or should have known about it
+- The responsible party knew or should have known about it

-- The hazard was not repaired or warned against
+- The hazard was not repaired or adequately warned against

 - The condition caused the injury